locoframework/loco-js-core/README.md

 What's essential is that Loco-JS-Core looks not only for instance methods but static ones as well.
 If some controller is not defined, Loco-JS-Core skips it.
 The same situation is with methods.
 You don't have to create controllers for every page that you have.
 You can use Loco-JS-Core only on desired ones.
 It does not want to take over your front-end.
 Augment with JavaScript only these pages that you want.

-If the namespace controller is not defined, Loco-JS-Core skips it.
+If the namespace controller is not defined, Loco-JS-Core skips it and assumes `Controllers.Pages` as a controller.

 # 🔩 Merging classes